 Nodal Operating Guide Revision Request (NOGRR) 283, Board Priority - Related to NPRR1309, Dispatchable Reliability Reserve Service Ancillary Service – URGENT -

 Ms. Coleman summarized PRS discussions on NPRR1309 and noted the additional comments filed since the April 15, 2026 PRS meeting.
 Participants reviewed the 4/15/26 PRS Report, 11/20/25 Impact Analysis, Justification of Reason for Revision and Market Impacts for NPRR1309; and the 4/2/26 ROS Report and 11/20/25 Impact Analysis for NOGRR283.
-Keith Collins reviewed the 4/28/26 ERCOT II comments, noting the recommendation to establish a baseline Non-Spinning Reserve (Non-Spin) duration of two hours upon implementation of Dispatchable Reliability Reserve Service (DRRS), in addition to the recommended shortage floor price of $10 per MW per hour for the DRRS Ancillary Service Demand Curve (ASDC) as proposed in the 4/23/26 ERCOT comments.
-Ryan King provided an overview of the ERCOT proposal on the DRRS ASDC shortage floor price, highlighted the process for adding DRRS to the Aggregate Operating Reserve Demand Curve (AORDC), and presented analysis of DRRS shortage floor price options and ASDC curves given the different proposals, and stated that ERCOT’s recommended $10 shortage floor price for DRRS maintains a rational relative pricing hierarchy and aligns with previous ERCOT studies.
+Keith Collins reviewed the 4/28/26 ERCOT II comments, noting the recommendation to establish a baseline Non-Spinning Reserve (Non-Spin) duration of two hours upon implementation of Dispatchable Reliability Reserve Service (DRRS), in addition to the recommended ASDC shortage floor price of $10 per MW per hour for the DRRS Ancillary Service Demand Curve (ASDC) as proposed in the 4/23/26 ERCOT comments.
+Ryan King provided an overview of the ERCOT proposal on the DRRS ASDC shortage floor price, highlighted the process for adding DRRS to the Aggregate Operating Reserve Demand Curve (AORDC), and presented analysis of DRRS ASDC shortage floor price options and ASDC curves given the different proposals, and stated that ERCOT’s recommended $10 ASDC shortage floor price for DRRS maintains a rational relative pricing hierarchy and aligns with previous ERCOT studies.
 Michele Richmond reviewed the 4/23/26 TCPA comments .
 Jeff McDonald reviewed the 4/24/26 IMM comments, noting that the IMM does not support NPRR1309 as recommended by PRS and recommends that the two-hour duration requirement for Energy Storage Resources (ESRs) participating in Non-Spin be reinstated by TAC.
 Shams Siddiqi reviewed the 4/24/26 HEN comments.

-Participants discussed the appropriate minimum prices, price floors, and durations for DRRS relative to other Ancillary Services (including Non-Spin); and the effectiveness of reducing Reliability Unit Commitments (RUCs) as well as meeting statutory requirements.
-Ms. Basaran stated that PUCT Staff prioritized the two‑hour duration requirement and indicated no objection to the $10 shortage floor price.
-Some participants expressed support for the 4/28/26 ERCOT II comments and proposed desktop edits to change the price floor to $.01 per MW per hour; and for NOGRR283 as amended by the 4/9/26 ERCOT comments.
+Participants discussed the appropriate ASDC shortage price floor, and durations for DRRS relative to other Ancillary Services (including Non-Spin).
+Some participants expressed concern with the ineffectiveness of reducing Reliability Unit Commitments (RUCs) as well as not meeting other statutory requirements.
+Ms. Basaran stated that PUCT Staff prioritized the two‑hour duration requirement and indicated no objection to the $10 ASDC shortage floor price.
+Some participants expressed support for the 4/28/26 ERCOT II comments and proposed desktop edits to change the ASDC shortage floor price to $.01 per MW per hour; and for NOGRR283 as amended by the 4/9/26 ERCOT comments.

 Garret Kent moved to approve the ballot as follows: